Monogatari/Monogatari/CONTRIBUTING.md

 ### Indentation and Whitespace

-Indentation should use 4 space sized Tab characters, not spaces.
+Indentation should use 2 space sized Space characters.

 Trailing whitespace should be removed and no trailing new line should be present.